skim1601/ECE297-Notes/Week1/Week1Notes.md

 ## The Containers Library
 - Several data structures are available
-  - vector - a dynamic contiguous array of elements of some type
+  - vector - a dynamic contiguous array of elements of some type (not many types)
   - list - a doubly linked-list some type

 - The data stuctures are templated
-  - vector<double> - a dynamic array that stores doubles
+  - vector&lt;double&gt; - a dynamic array that stores doubles
-  - list<std::string> - a linked-list that stores std::strings
+  - list&lt;std::string&gt; - a linked-list that stores std::strings

 ## Motivating std::vector
 - We want to read integers from the user to an array until EOF
-  - 1 -20 3 31 55 <Ctrl+D>
+  - 1 -20 3 31 55 &lt;Ctrl+D&gt;
 - Then do some work on the array

 - Problem: How big of an array should we allocate?